 That was more like it.
 A bit of respect from the snivelling little worm, at long last.
 It almost made the whole thing worthwhile.

+Two low-grade technicians were looking after the power supply for the casket as we made our way through hyperspace, on the way to Kadiatrax.
 I was keeping a careful watch on both of them.
 It was my neck on the line if anything went wrong.

 That was when the power shut down.

 Sparks flared in every direction and before I knew what was happening there was a sudden hiss and the lid of the casket sprang open.
 I looked on appalled as the emaciated form of the Divine King staggered forward from the opening.
 For reasons of storage, the casket had been jammed at an oblique angle.
 The Ever Living God tripped and went flying across the cargo hold.
 The technicians rushed to assist him.
 Without the casket, the King could only survive for a few hours.
 One of the techs helped him over to a nearby crate.
 I screamed at the idiot to leave the Divine King alone and start fixing the bloody cryo unit.
 He did as he was told, but by the time the two technicians had rewired all the circuitry the Ever Living God had already expired.

 I stared horrified at the lifeless body.